Note on Min-k-Planar Drawings of Graphs: Min- -planar Drawings and Graphs

-Assume, for a contradiction, that there exists an anchored simple min-$2$-planar drawing $\mathcal{G}$ of $(G_2,A_2)$.
-By Jordan Curve Theorem, the edge $a_1a_2$ has to cross all edges of $M_1$, and so $a_1a_2$ is heavy in $\mathcal{G}$.
+Assume, for a contradiction, that there exists an anchored simple min-$k$-planar drawing $\mathcal{G}$ of $(G_k,A_k)$.
+By Jordan Curve Theorem, the edge $a_1a_2$ has to cross all $k+1$ edges of $M_1$, and so $a_1a_2$ is heavy in $\mathcal{G}$.
 If the edge $c_1c_2$ was crossing $a_1a_2$, then, again using Jordan Curve Theorem, some edge of $M_2$ would cross twice with $a_1a_2$ -- which is not simple, or $c_1c_2$ would cross all edges of $M_2$ and be heavy as well -- which contradicts $\mathcal{G}$ being min-$2$-planar.
-Therefore, the edge $c_2c_3$ has to cross $a_1a_2$ and is non-heavy.
-Likewise, the edge of $M_3$, unless crossing twice with $a_1a_2$, has to cross $c_2c_3$.
+Therefore, all $k+1$ edges from $c_2$ to $C_3$ have to cross $a_1a_2$ and are non-heavy.

-Now, we have already got $2$ crossings on the non-heavy edge $c_2c_3$, and hence $b_1a_2$ may not cross with $c_2c_3$.
-In other words, the edge $b_1a_2$ has to cross, by Jordan Curve Theorem, the path $(c_1,c_2,c_3)$ in the edge $c_1c_2$.
-However, again by Jordan Curve Theorem, from this crossing point to $b_1$, the edge $b_1a_2$ has to cross the edge $a_1a_2$, contradicting the simple drawing~$\mathcal{G}$.
+Consequently, none of the edges between $c_2$ and $C_3$ can cross all $k+1$ edges of $S_1$.
+By Jordan Curve Theorem, hence, some edge of $S_1$, say $b_1a_2$ (as in the picture) crosses $c_1c_2$.
+However, again by Jordan Curve Theorem, from this crossing point to $b_1$, the edge $b_1a_2$ has to cross the edge $a_1a_2$, contradicting the assumption that $\mathcal{G}$ is simple.

-For $k\geq3$, we define the anchored graph $(G_k,A_k)$ as depicted (with a min-$3$-planar drawing) in \Cref{fig:anch3no}.
-The definition is analogous to previous $(G_2,A_2)$, except that the matchings $M_1$ and $M_2$ have $k+1$ edges each and the matching $M_3$ has~$k$ edges including the (red in the picture) edge $b_1b_2\in E(M_3)$.
+For $k\geq3$, we define the anchored graph $(G'_k,A'_k)$ as depicted (with a min-$3$-planar drawing) in \Cref{fig:anch3no}.
+The definition is analogous to that of $(G_k,A_k)$, except that the star $S_1$ is now replaced with an induced matching $M_3$ of $k+1$ edges (including the edge $a_1a_2$), and the star $S_2$ is replaced with a path $(c_1,c_2,c_3)$ of length two.

-A proof that $(G_k,A_k)$ has no anchored simple min-$k$-planar drawing starts with the same steps as the previous one.
+A proof that $(G'_k,A'_k)$ has no anchored simple min-$k$-planar drawing starts with the same steps as the previous one.
 We get that the edge $a_1a_2$ is heavy and not crossing $c_1c_2$, and so the edge $c_2c_3$ has to cross $a_1a_2$ and is non-heavy.
-Then every of the $k$ edges of $M_3$ has to cross $c_2c_3$ or $c_1c_2$, but not all may cross $c_2c_3$ which would become heavy.
+Then each of the $k$ edges of $M_3$ has to cross $c_2c_3$ or $c_1c_2$, but not all may cross $c_2c_3$ which would become heavy.
 Consequently, some edge, say $b_1b_2\in E(M_3)$, crosses the edge $c_1c_2$.
 Since $c_1c_2$ is separated from $V(M_3)$ by $a_1a_2$, by Jordan Curve Theorem, the edge $b_1b_2$ has to cross $a_1a_2$ twice, again a contradiction. \end{proof}